Manisha Ganguly

-Manisha Ganguly (Bengali: মণীষা গাঙ্গুলী, born 13 January 1995) is an Indian investigations correspondent and the open source intelligence lead at The Guardian and previously worked as investigative documentary producer for BBC News covering conflict and international affairs.
-Her doctoral research examined the impact of automation and artificial intelligence on open-source investigations in journalism.
+Manisha Ganguly (Bengali: মণীষা গাঙ্গুলী) is an Indian investigative journalist, academic and filmmaker.
+She is an investigative correspondent and the open source intelligence lead at The Guardian and previously worked as investigative documentary producer for BBC News covering conflict and international affairs.
+A University of Westminster profile described her thesis as the first academic study of its kind on OSINT and investigative work.
 She was included in Forbes' 30 Under 30 (Europe) in 2021.

 Early career

-In 2012, as a teenager in Kolkata, India, Ganguly was one of ten young journalists selected from hundreds of competitors to intern for The Times of India.
+In 2012, she was one of ten students selected from about 200 applicants for The Times of India’s Kolkata Junior Editorial Board.

 After the 2012 Delhi gang rape and murder, Ganguly began reporting on violence against women; in a later interview she described being subject to rape and death threats online as a result.
-She was the founder and editor of Eyezine, the webzine of the feminist counterculture Eye Art Collective which she co-founded in 2013/14.
+She was the founder and editor of Eyezine, which she co-founded in 2013/14.
 The publication showcased women reporting on violence against women.
-In a later interview with Marie Claire, she said that the website was central to documenting the campus rape which sparked the 2014 Jadavpur University protests.
-Its investigation into subsequent riot police assault against students sparked mass protests and shut down the city, and resulted in more than 100,000 readers in one month for the website.
-She said that the webzine also came under attack from the state for reporting on human rights abuses in the Kashmir conflict.
-The collective exhibited their work in Toronto in 2015.
+According to Ganguly, the website reached 100,000 readers in one month.

-Ganguly received a full scholarship to study a Master's in Journalism at the University of Westminster in London, and moved to the United Kingdom.
-She considers India to be a hostile environment for women in journalism.
+Ganguly received a scholarship to study a Master's in Journalism at the University of Westminster in London.
+In an interview, she claimed that India is a hostile environment for women in journalism.
 Her first role in investigative journalism in the UK was for The Daily Telegraph.

 Reporting

 BBC

-For the BBC, investigative documentaries she has worked on exposed double-tap attacks by Russian planes in Syria and war crimes by Turkish-backed forces in the Syrian civil war, war crimes in Libya, use of cluster munitions in Ukraine, human trafficking in the Middle East, uncovered the training of the killers of journalist Jamal Khashoggi, discovered China's most famous MeToo activist who had been missing, and reported on COVID-19 in the Middle East.
-In 2022, an investigation Ganguly co-led documented the torture of Russian anti-war prisoners in a Moscow police station and the identities of the officers, who were subsequently sanctioned by the EU.
+For the BBC, she reported on attacks by Russian planes in Syria and war crimes by Turkish-backed forces in the Syrian civil war, war crimes in Libya, use of cluster munitions in Ukraine, human trafficking in the Middle East, reported on the training of the killers of journalist Jamal Khashoggi, and also on COVID-19 in the Middle East.
+In 2022, an investigation Ganguly co-led documented the torture of Russian anti-war prisoners in a Moscow police station and the identities of the officers.
+Those officers were subsequently sanctioned by the EU.